hugocf/ferreira.cc/content/clippings/2023/thrashing.md

 > * **HF** - Helper Function / **NTS** - Name the steps ([7:39](https://www.youtube.com/watch?v=gIe5qnu607k&t=459s))
 >     - Break down tasks in smaller incremental steps

+[^1]: “@ThatMakesSenseToMe: Random task is like what it says.
+Roll a dice or use a random number generator or somehow just pick something.
+Even if it doesn’t make sense to do it first, once it’s done, you’ll have a little bit more brain space, and are less likely to end up thrashing.”
+[^2]: “@ThatMakesSenseToMe: Order assigned means to prioritize the oldest assigned task.
+In my example I have two client tasks and a brand deal.
+The brand deal started last month and the client tasks started this week.
+So instead of thrashing, trying to decide which client is most important, or assign would have me do the oldest task.
+Then the next oldest, then the next.”

 Focus tools:

 > * **Blitz** - Hyperfocus on purpose ([10:31](https://www.youtube.com/watch?v=gIe5qnu607k&t=631s))